lavafroth/cabinette/README.md

 - You now have a directory called trained_v`X`_safetensors where `X` is some version.

 ### Performing inference in Rust

+> Note: This section is outdated for the latest commit.
+We'll update this soon!

 - Change into the `rust` directory
 - Execute `cargo r -- --prompt` followed by your prompt.